vishipayyallore/speaker_series_2021/AngularHyderabad/3_WorkingWithComponents_13Mar/ReadMe.md

 ----------------------------------------------------------------------------------------------------------------

 ## What are we doing today?
-> 1. Creating and executing the Angular 11.2.0 project.
+> 1. We will be working on the Project we developed in Session 2.
 > 1. Creating Component with Inline Template [**Manual**]
 > 1. Creating Top Navigation Bar and Body Backgroud
 > 1. Creating Component with Linked Template [**Manual**]